Budapest Wine Festival

-- – one-day ticket (bought on the spot): 3 000 HUF/person – upon validating your ticket at the entrance you’ll be given a crystal tasting glass and a small glass holding bag, ticket holders can visit the permanent exhibits of the Budapest History Museum (housed in the Royal Palace, building “E”).
-You can buy the ticket in advance until September 01. for 2 500 HUF.
+- one-day ticket (bought on the spot): 3 200 HUF/person – upon validating your ticket at the entrance you’ll be given a crystal tasting glass and a small glass holding bag, ticket holders can visit the permanent exhibits of the Budapest History Museum (housed in the Royal Palace, building “E”).

-- – entrance is free for children under 14 – they will receive a special wristband at the cashier.
+- entry is free for children under 14 – they will receive a special wristband at the cashier.

 Payment at the Festival